 The enrolment venue for this Faculty is the MacLaurin Hall in the Quadrangle.
 You may wish to refer to the University Map for assistance with finding MacLaurin Hall on the day of your enrolment.

-International enrolments on February 25 and 26 will be held in a separate venue, Room S227 in the Quadrangle Building
+International enrolments on February 25 and 26 will be held in a separate venue, the Refectory in the Quadrangle Building

 If you cannot attend the University on the day listed on your offer letter, that is not a problem, but you must let us know so we can organise for you to attend another enrolment day or the late enrolment session.
 Please call the Faculty of Arts and Social Sciences Student Services team on +61 2 9351 6673, or email or to arrange another time to enrol.